CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 > 5. `rev/` Reverse: If this flag is specified, tasks will be listed in reverse order after sorting.

 **Notes**
-> * For start and end dates, please refer to Natty specifications for what formats are accepted.
+> * For start and end dates, please refer to Date Specifications section for what formats are accepted.
-> * Tasks marked done will be hidden.
+> * Tasks marked done will be hidden by default.
 To view done tasks, include the df/all or df/done option.

 **Example**
 > * You want to view all upcoming tasks ordered by date, so you know what needs to be done. <br>
 >   `list ds/ s/date`
 > * You want to see all the tasks you have completed in the past year, to celebrate what you've done with your life. <br>
->   `list ds/1st Jan 2016 df/done`
+>   `list ds/1st Jan 2016 de/ df/done`

 ---